 The tax on large supermarkets known as “Tesco Tax” was proposed by the local council but UK government refused this initiative mainly to avoid price hike.
 Similar initiatives in the future can affect Tesco negatively.

 Labor cost is an important economic factor that can affect UK supermarkets.
 For example, its annual wage bill is amounting GBP 4.5 billion.
 In 2018 UK Minimum Wage Rate is increased by 4.4% for 25 years old and onward.
 This upward shift has cost Tesco millions of pounds in UK.

-Diversification and presence in international market are the two important strategies in past years and reasons for success of the company.
+Diversification and presence in the international market are the two important strategies in past years and reasons for the success of the company.
 It is worth mentioning that Tesco is still dependent on UK market with a 27.7% share in the UK grocery market.

 Consumers shopping trend are constantly changing over time.
 People have tough schedules and want same day and fast delivery with a flexible goods return policy.
 They prefer one-stop shopping.
 Tesco is relying on UK customers and must understand and provide the services to meet these issues.

 The demand for goods and services is related to the consumer beliefs and attitudes which is another focused issue.

 Obesity is another issue in society and customers are more concern about their health.
 Tesco must consider changing behavior and demand for organic food.

 According to PWC report 65% UK shoppers are loyal shoppers.
 Tesco should avail this opportunity by developing close ties and one to one connection with customers.